 I have been wondering about this rather irrational decision to start a company by reasonably smart people.
-It doesn’t take a lot of analysis (or time in a startup) to see that the odds are highly stacked against startups — even with a survivor biased society.
-One can make a decent living doing many other things and in many parts of the world, entrepreneurship is even a cultural taboo.
+It doesn’t take a lot of analysis (or time in a startup) to see that the odds are highly stacked against startups — even in a survivor biased society.
+One can make a decent living doing many other things, and in many parts of the world, entrepreneurship is even a cultural taboo.

 In Paris, entrepreneurship is seen as something you’re forced into after failing to find a “safe government job”.

 In Spain, if you succeed as an entrepreneur, you are seen as either a crook or someone who got lucky.

 I was particularly surprised to see that 60% of the traffic for my book comes from outside the United States — less than 10% comes from Silicon Valley.